 He's been sleeping for a while but history has taught us that he is just waiting for the earth to wake him up.
 Throughout history, Geysir has sporadically been roused by seismic activity only to fall back to sleep shortly after.
 Lazy old goat.

-The area is still worth a visit as Geysir's little brother Strokkur is only a few meters away and erupts with approximately 8-minute intervals.
+The area is still worth a visit as Geysir's little brother Strokkur is only a few meters away and erupts at approximately 8-minute intervals.
 He might not be as impressive as Geysir but Strokkur eruptions have been known to reach up to 40 meters in height.

 Often referred to as Gullfoss' little brother, Faxi is 100 meters wide with a 45-meter drop.
 It's also known as Vatnsleysufoss, and some GPS systems seem to prefer that name over the Faxi one.
 The waterfall flows in the Tungufljót river with a salmon ladder right next to it.
 Faxi is one of the lesser-known jewels of the Golden Circle, but one you should not miss out on!